-Policy: The School of Nursing requires specific clinically necessitated elements to be fulfilled prior to entry into the RN-to-BSN Program.
-These requirements are pertinent to the practicums that must be fulfilled as part of the curriculum for the BSN completion program.
-Campbellsville University School of Nursing uses a document management system for maintaining electronic files of immunization records, background check, professional liability insurance and CPR certification.
-Prior to admission to the program, students will be given further information on the process of using the document management system.
+Policy: Campbellsville University School of Nursing will use A document management system for maintaining electronic files of immunization records, background check, and CPR certification.
+Upon admission to the program, students will be directed to the RN to BSN resource room for further information on the process of the document management system.
 Files can be scanned/uploaded and sent via email, faxed to the company or mailed via the postal system.
 The company will conduct a background check that will be available to potential practicum sites.
-Students are not required to pay for this service.
-The company will maintain the uploaded files throughout their tenure in the RN-to-BSN Program.
+Students may not be required to pay for this service and this company will maintain files throughout their program.
+Students will have to pay for their liability insurance.